OpsMx/sapor-gate/README.md

 # sapor-gate

 ### Introduction
-To solve the problem of oes-SAPOR and spinnaker’s spin-gate communication, the following model is available.
+To solve the problem of oes-SAPOR and spinnaker’s spin-gate communication, the following model is being proposed.

 ### Solution Summary:
 1. Create another gate called “sapor-gate”, which is essentially a replica of spin-gate